loloopes/loloopes/README.md

 - 🌱 I’m currently learning BackEnd development: SQL, NoSQL, nodeJS, Docker, TypeScript, Python.

-- 👯 I’m looking to work in the Tech Industry as a WebDeveloper to further develop and enhance my coding skills.
+- 👯 I’m looking to work in the Tech Industry as a Developer to further develop and enhance my coding skills.

 - 💬 Ask me about anything aforementioned, I would gladly discuss whatever I know about the theme, or geopolitics and history. =)